 Code of Conduct and Safeguarding Policy

 The University of Divinity has established a new Code of Conduct and Safeguarding Policy, in effect from 1 January 2020.
-These have been developed in response to the Recommendations of the Royal Commission.

 The Code of Conduct and its accompanying Policies, including the Safeguarding Policy, apply to all members of the University “while on University or College premises, using University or College facilities and services, or engaging in University or College activities related to their duties or responsibilities as a member of the University of Divinity.”